AtidaTech/contentful-cli-migrations/README-migrations.md

         to: ['slug'],
         // This loops in the field slug for each locale that might be present
         transformEntryForLocale: function (fromFields, currentLocale) {
-            // We want to be sure a value is set-up for the slug if (
+            // We want to be sure a value is set up for the slug if (
                 fromFields !== undefined &&
                 fromFields['slug'] !== undefined &&
                 fromFields['slug'][currentLocale] !== undefined
             ) {
-                // Intial values
+                // Initial values
                 let originalSlug = fromFields['slug'][currentLocale]
                 let cleanedSlug = ''

                 // It removes anything that is not lowercase letter, numbers and dashes cleanedSlug = originalSlug.toLowerCase().replace(/[^a-z0-9-]+/, '')

-                // We assign the cleaned up slug to the field return {
+                // We assign the cleaned up slug back to the field return {
                     slug: cleanedSlug
                 }